DavisPL-Teaching/119/README.md

 Please use the Piazza for questions related to course material.
 If you send me an email, I will most likely respond to post your question on Piazza :)

-Please ask all questions publicly, with one exception, if your post contains a large snippet of code.
+Please ask all questions publicly, with only one exception: if your post contains a large snippet of code then make it private.
 I encourage you to ask anonymously if you feel more comfortable.

 The instructor and TAs will be available during office hours for additional support on course material and assignments.
 The schedule of office hours can be found in a pinned post on Piazza.

 If you have a question that is more sensitive or unrelated to the course, please email me (at `cdstanford` `ucdavis` `edu`).